In This Article

-"There’s a perception that colognes are for men and perfume is for women, but the difference is actually in the concentration of oils," says Melina Polly, CEO and Co-Founder of Henry Rose.
+"There’s a perception that colognes are for men and perfume is for women, but the difference is actually in the concentration of oils," says Melina Polly, co-founder and former CEO of Henry Rose.
 "An eau de parfum is about 15 to 20 percent fragrance oil, while cologne is between two to four percent."

-Cologne is less concentrated and more volatile.
+Cologne is less concentrated and more volatile than perfume.
 It is mainly a citrus, aromatic base to give a refreshing feeling.

 - Distilled water